 - Concentrate and mineral mixture: animal feed supplement containing minerals like iron, calcium, phosphorus, copper, cobalt, and iodine, etc.

 Some tips that can help you in getting a better start:

-- Visit local dairy farmers and talk to them to gain better insights on the practical aspects of the dairy business, what kind of issues are faced by them, and how to solve them.
+- Visit local dairy farmers and talk to them (discover other dairy farmers in your city) to gain better insights on the practical aspects of the dairy business, what kind of issues are faced by them, and how to solve them.